Michael-ljn/pathways-H2-prod-within-PBs/README.md

 ---

-This repository contains the data and code used to generate the results of the paper "Pathways to global hydrogen production within planetary boundaries"

-The current preprint version can be found at [Research Square](https://doi.org/10.21203/rs.3.rs-5917828/v1)
+This repository contains the data and code used to generate the results of the paper "Pathways to global hydrogen production within planetary boundaries".
+The previous preprint version can be found at [Research Square](https://doi.org/10.21203/rs.3.rs-5917828/v1). **Until the v2 release, all documents in this repository can be considered as draft.**